BCDA-APS/bluesky_training/resources/configure_bluesky_instrument.md

 ## Parts of the instrument package

+The `instrument` package is divided into several submodules to make it easier to identify the source definition of any supported item.

+TODO: other parts at the root level?

 ### Framework

 The `instrument.framework` directory contains the files that setup the core of Bluesky (and related packages).